homieiot/convention/convention.md

 you can change the first segment, but the `"/5/"` segment must be retained.
 This allows controllers to subscribe to only the devices they are compatible with.

+## Auto-Discovery

 Homie 5 controllers must by default perform auto-discovery on the wildcard topic `"+/5/+/$state"`.
 Controllers are free to restrict discovery to a specific root topic, configurable by the user.
+A zero length payload published on the $state topic indicates a device removal.

 ## Topology